natty1712/Holiday/AndroidUpdate.txt

-Custom User Agent - Change the user agent for both mobile and desktop mode
+Fullscreen Scrolling - Hide the top bar when scrolling down